ubirch/ubirch-client-go/README.md

 Alternatively, the device UUIDs and their corresponding authentication tokens can also be set through a file `identities.json`.
 See example: [example_identities.json](main/config/example_identities.json)

+Once the identities have been initialized successfully, their UUIDs and auth tokens are persistently stored in the connected database and can be removed from the configuration.

 ## Run Client in Docker container

 To get the latest multi-architecture image, check